|

 Consider this same example but with breathing 13 times per minute instead of 11.7 times.
 The same calculations show that the person WOULD lose about 61 pounds of bodyfat during that year!
 A rather amazing result for such a tiny effort!

 There is an alternate way that we can consider such an example.
 Rather than trying to change the RATE of respiration, let's let it stay at your normal 11.7 times.
 But all the air that goes into and out of your body must pass through a rather narrow pair of nostrils!
 Even if your nose has never been broken and you do not have a deviated septum, your nostrils are only about 3/8 inch in diameter, so they are rather restrictive regarding air passage through them.
 An average adult person generally exhales about 500 ml volume of air in every breath, which is about the equivalent to the size of a ripe orange.
 But what if you had a BETTER, FREER way for air to get into and out of your lungs?
 Like due to you generally breathing with your mouth slightly open?
-I have noticed that many young girls tend to keep their mouths slightly open, probably because it is seen to look sexy.
-Say her mouth is just 1/4 inch wide open, and 1.5 inch wide.
+I have noticed that many young girls tend to keep their mouths slightly open, probably because it is seen to show their big smile and white teeth, to look sexy.
+Say her mouth is just 1/4 inch wide open in the middle, and 1.5 inch wide.
 The new air-path area through the mouth is now about 0.3 square inches, as compared to the total of the two nostrils of about 0.22 square inches.
 Even if the nose was not used at all for breathing any more, we have increased the airpath cross section up from 0.22 to 0.30 square inches, about a 30% increase in available airflow!
 Using the math from the examples above, her body would be able to process 1.3 pound of food each day, producing and disposing of 1.95 pound of carbon dioxide each day.
 This is an excess of 0.45 pound over the actual carbon dioxide her body creates that day.
 She WILL be able to LOSE WEIGHT and STAY SKINNY very easily!
 I now understand WHY so many young girls are able to stay so very skinny!

 But now imagine that YOU get an oval shaped piece of soft plastic, like the kind that Dentists use for keeping dentures properly positioned in the mouth, but instead, one which keeps the mouth slightly open as just described.
 A 1/4 inch wide space between the lips would therefore provide an airpath through the mouth which is that 30% improvement over what the nostrils can provide.
 Imagine doing this for just one month, where each day your body was capable of disposing of an additional 0.45 pound of carbon dioxide.
 In a month, that is already about 14 pounds ACTUAL body weight loss!